BluBracket/docs.blubracket.com/content/intro/use-cases/index.md

 BluBracket's tools automatically and continuously audit IaC throughout the development process, but teams value the guidance most when reviewing pull requests.

 [Learn more about how BluBracket has integrated Checkov](https://docs.blubracket.com/faq/how-does-blubracket-iac-scanning-compare-to-checkov/) and the unique features available when using Checkov inside BluBracket.

+## Dependency vulnerabilities (powered by Snyk) {#sca}

+{{< alert icon="👉" text="This feature is an available option for Enterprise customers." />}}

+BluBracket's core tools give security teams and developers comprehensive visibility to their internal code supply chain.
+And now, integrated dependency vulnerability reports powered by Snyk Open Source add visibility to the external code supply chain.

+The combined power of BluBracket and Snyk offers the only end-to-end code supply chain security solution available today.

 ## Monitoring git access & configuration {#access-auditing}